 Dave currently serves as Pastor responsible for Counseling Ministries at the First Evangelical Free Church of Fullerton.
 His main task is the oversight, training and supervision of the extensive lay counseling program of the church.
 He also serves as pastor of marriage ministries, consultant to various support groups, and gives oversight to C OMI (Caregivers of the Mentally Ill) and Family to Family (the NAMI family training program).
-He supervises a leadership group that has developed The Gift Shop, a spiritual gift-based, computer-matched, volunteer ministry placement service.
-Dave also serves on the boards of The Center for Individual and Family Therapy and Marble Retreat Center, Marble, Colorado.
+Dave also serves on the board of Marble Retreat Center, Marble, Colorado.

 He holds graduate degrees in Biblical Literature and in Marital and Family Therapy as well as the Michigan Limited License in Psychology and the Marriage and Family Therapy license in California.
 He is a clinical member of the California Association of Marriage and Family Therapists.
-His publishing credits include Promises from Proverbs, Zondervan 1984; Secrets of Your Family Tree, Moody 1991, revised 2008; Torn Asunder: Helping Couples Recover from Infidelity, Moody 1994, revised 2008; the Torn Asunder Workbook, Moody 2001, revised 2008; Steps To A New Beginning, Nelson 1992 (winner of The Gold Medallion Award in Personal Evangelism for 1993); and Close Calls: What Adulterers Want You to Know About Protecting Your Marriage, Moody 2008.
+His publishing credits include Promises from Proverbs, Zondervan 1984; Secrets of Your Family Tree, Moody 1991, revised 2008; Torn Asunder: Helping Couples Recover from Infidelity, Moody 1994, revised 2008; the Torn Asunder Workbook, Moody 2001, revised 2008; Steps To A New Beginning, Nelson 1992 (winner of The Gold Medallion Award in Personal Evangelism for 1993); Close Calls: What Adulterers Want You to Know About Protecting Your Marriage, Moody 2008; and Anatomy of an Affair: How Affairs, Attractions and Addictions Develop and How to Guard Your Marriage Against Them, Moody, 2017.

 Click here to see Dave’s VITA